jmettraux/aac_magic/src/_forms_in.md

 As an instant action, the weaver may open or close the entrance to the hut.

-## Pole
+### Pole

 A pole is usually two feet taller than its weaver.

 Weaver use it to touch things or creature 10 feet away from them and apply an effect.

-## Shield
+### Shield

-They are sometimes called lenses, they are as wide as a circular broad shield.
+They are sometimes called lenses or vertical disks, they are as wide as a circular broad shield.
 They stand in mid-air where the weaver willed them.

 As an instant action and for 1 WP, the weaver may move a shield by 10 feet instantly.

+### Disk

+Similar to a shield, but horizontal.